-Employees (report and obtain approval for conflicts): Seek prior approval when possible conflicts arise before taking any conflicted action and mitigate or avoid the conflict as noted above (obtain approval from the Chief Risk and Compliance Officer before proceeding).
+Employees (report and obtain approval for conflicts): Seek prior approval when possible, conflicts arise before taking any conflicted action and mitigate or avoid the conflict as noted above (obtain approval from management and Risk and Compliance Office before proceeding).

-Senior Directors, Directors, and Chiefs of Party or Project Directors (report and obtain approval for conflicts and annually acknowledge the Policy): In addition to the above, Senior Directors, Directors, and Chiefs of Party or Project Directors have an enhanced obligation to report and mitigate or avoid conflicts based on their position within Winrock.
-The Chief Risk and Compliance Officer shall circulate annually a Conflicts Acknowledgment Form that requires acknowledgment that each understand and adhere to Winrock's Conflict of Interest Policy.
-The form must be acknowledged immediately upon receipt and returned signed.
+Senior Directors, Directors and Chiefs of Party or Project Directors (report and obtain approval for conflicts and annually acknowledge the policy): In addition to the above, Senior Directors, Directors and Chiefs of Party or Project Directors have an enhanced obligation to report and mitigate or avoid conflicts based on their position within Winrock.
+The Risk and Compliance Office shall circulate annually a Conflicts Acknowledgment Form that requires acknowledgment that each understand and adhere to Winrock's Conflict of Interest Policy.
+The form must be acknowledged immediately upon receipt and return signed.

-Executive Team and Board of Directors (report and obtain approval for conflicts, annually acknowledge the policy and annually disclose all affiliations): Winrock's Executive Team and members of the Winrock Board of Directors also have enhanced obligations to report conflicts, as conflicts relating to this group may require reporting of conflicts to regulators.
+Executive Team and Board of Directors (report and obtain approval for conflicts, annually acknowledge the policy and annually disclose all affiliations): Winrock's Executive Team and members of the Winrock Board of Directors also have enhanced obligations to report conflicts, as conflicts relating to this group require review by the Governance Committee and may require reporting of conflicts to regulators.
 In addition to addressing conflicts as they arise per this policy, both acknowledgment and affiliation disclosure is required.
-The Chief Risk and Compliance Officer shall circulate annually an Acknowledgment and Affiliation Disclosure Form for the ET and Board to:
+The Risk and Compliance Office shall circulate annually an Acknowledgment and Affiliation Disclosure Form for the Executive Team and Board to:

-- Acknowledge understanding of and adherence to Winrock's Conflict of Interest Policy, and - 2.
-List entities in which they, or a member of their families, have a material interest or occupy a position that might create a conflict of interest under this policy.
+- Acknowledge understanding of and adherence to Winrock's Conflict of Interest Policy. - List entities in which they, or a member of their families, have a material interest or occupy a position that might create a conflict of interest under this policy.